anthonyjclark/adabot04-gz/README.md

 # TODO

 - Create link for camera and tilt it towards the ground
-- Position cameras correctly (left and right of center)
-- Create textures for the labeling the terrain
 - Add wheel extensions
 - Convert camera output images to video ([tutorial](http://gazebosim.org/tutorials?tut=camera_save&cat=sensors#ConvertImagestoVideo))
 - Running the simulation in headless mode ([tutorial](http://answers.gazebosim.org/question/14625/running-a-camera-sensor-headless/))